Emerald Isle (video game)

-Emerald Isle is an interactive fiction game by Level 9 Computing released in 1984.
+Emerald Isle is a 1984 interactive fiction game developed and published by Level 9 Computing for various home computer platforms.
 A plane has crashed after being struck by a storm over the Bermuda Triangle.
 The sole occupant has escaped by parachute and finds himself on an unknown island inhabited by strange peoples and creatures.

 Gameplay

 The game is a standard text adventure with limited graphics on some platforms.

 Reception

 John Sweeney writing for Page 6 said: "For anyone who has not yet taken the plunge into adventuring, and can't afford to buy an Infocom adventure such as Wishbringer, Emerald Isle offers an excellent introduction to a very enjoyable pastime."